klauseduard/under-over-models/chapters/03-organizational-models.md

 extreme on the spectrum—neither overly simplistic nor excessively complex organizational structures—can sustain effectiveness over time.

-A dissipative system, as described by Nobel laureate [Ilya Prigogine](https://www.nobelprize.org/prizes/chemistry/1977/prigogine/biographical/), is characterized by:
+A dissipative system, as described by Nobel laureate Ilya Prigogine ([1977](https://www.nobelprize.org/prizes/chemistry/1977/prigogine/biographical/)), is characterized by:
 - Operation far from thermodynamic equilibrium
 - Continuous energy and matter exchange with the environment
 - Self-organizing behavior that creates and maintains order